 Other LG G7 Problems

 Of course, some users may have other small problems here and there.
 No phone is perfect, not to mention everyone uses them differently.
 So, what works for you might not work for someone else.

 For any and all other problems, the first step is to quickly reboot your LG G7.
 Whether that’s screen glitches or rotation, lag, app crashes, or other minor things, try rebooting your phone.
-Actually, you can fix almost any typical problem by rebooting the phone.
-Simply long-press the power button, and hit “restart”.
+Actually, you can fix almost any small problem by rebooting the phone.
+Just long-press the power button, and hit “restart”.

 Or, if your LG G7 is completely frozen and unresponsive, you can force it to restart and reboot.
 To do this simply press and hold volume down and the power button at the same time for 7-10 seconds.
 Press, hold and wait.
 You’ll hear the phone vibrate, see it turn off, and it’ll restart and hopefully work as expected.

 How to Factory Reset the LG G7

-Last but not least, if you are experiencing major problems or can’t find a solution to something, try a factory data reset.
+Last but not least, if you are experiencing a major dealbreaker problem or can’t find a solution to something, try a factory data reset.
 This is the last resort and will erase everything, but it can fix most problems.
 Backup anything important, then follow our steps below.

 Head to Settings by pulling down the notification bar and hitting the gear-shaped icon near the top.
 In settings scroll down to Backup & reset and then tap Factory Data Reset.
 The phone will reboot a few times, erase everything, and boot up fresh and ready to go.
 You’ll have to go through setup again, redo all of your settings, and sign into Gmail.
 However, you’ll probably have fewer problems and a more enjoyable experience after.